popphp/docs/user_guide/pdfs.rst

 exported data to be in a concise, well-formatted and portable document and PDF provides this.

-The PDF specification, as well as its shared assets' specifications, such as fonts and images, are an extremely large and vast set.
+The PDF specification, as well as its shared assets' specifications, such as fonts and images, are an extremely large and complex set of rules and syntax.
 This component attempts to harness the power and features defined by those specifications and present an intuitive API that puts the power of PDF at your fingertips.

 Building a PDF
 --------------